J. W. Legge: The University of Melbourne

 Legge was granted a fellowship which enabled him to spend two years in England, working at the Molteno Institute, Cambridge University under Professor David Keilin who, in the early 1930s had been an associate of Rudi Lemberg before his departure to Sydney in 1935.
 He moved his family to the Melbourne suburb of Greensborough when he was hired by Victor Trikojus as a biochemistry lecturer at the University of Melbourne in 1950.
 About his entry into the department, Frank Hird wrote:Jack came into the Department like a good-natured whirlwind; he was bubbling with fresh knowledge and a multitude of new ideas and immediately set about doing half a dozen things at once.
 The things he was doing were at the forefront of biochemistry which was to be a feature of his life in biochemistry.
 The mild austerity of the Department was softened by Jack's presence and the young people found him both socially and mentally attractive and always accessible.The conservative Trikojus, department head, maintained his public support of Legge, a communist, throughout his tenure and especially before his appearance before the Petrov Royal Commission.
 In 1960 his area of research was the biochemistry of the hormone secretin, despite it being "outside his prime interest" which was the metabolism of bacterial and animal cells.
 He was described by a former student as "a brilliant man with a very agile mind", but that Legge didn't do much research, being so involved in activism for the Communist Party.

 Despite earning the esteem of his colleagues, his obvious passion for teaching, and his flair for research, the highest position Legge achieved was that of senior lecturer.
 It has been noted that, as for other Australian communists during the cold war, Legge's political beliefs may have adversely affected his career.
 As one academic noted: "Jack Legge... [was] one of the very few of his academic contemporaries never to be promoted to a professorship."
-However, his colleague and later head of department Frank Hird recalled that Legge was prone to not finishing what he had begun, that he spent too much time trying to help others and not enough time on his own work, and that while he was beloved lecturer, his undergraduate lectures were too advanced for most students.
+However, his colleague and later head of department Frank Hird recalled that Legge was prone to not finishing what he had begun, that he spent too much time trying to help others and not enough time on his own work, and that while he was well-regarded for his teaching, his undergraduate lectures were too advanced for most students.
 Legge retired from the university in 1981.
 A passionate educator, he continued to be a science communicator after his retirement, using his radio program "CR Science" on Melbourne radio station 3CR to inform the public about scientific breakthroughs in the mid-1980s.
 His health declined in retirement and he was incapacitated by a stroke before his death in 1996.
 His records are held by the State Library of Victoria.